countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Audience

 Medium sized businesses, typically who have no in-house developer team, or small/incomplete one.
 Also, any business that needs capacity for a one-off need such as a special prototype / project.
 Businesses who have developer teams but want an outside perspective or skill supplement.

+### Competition

+Several other categories compete with us, including hiring in-house, freelancers, placement firms and agencies.
+Of these, we most directly compete with agencies who do end-to-end web based software development work.

-In search, we compete for the team "Web Application Firm" and "Web Software Firm" with:
+In search (SEO) at least, we compete for the terms "Web Application Firm" and "Web Software Firm" with:
   * https://coresolutions.ca/
   * https://www.scnsoft.com/
   * http://www.falcon-software.com/